RISEI Lab research · Also at riseilab.org/pub-online-learning.html

 Live vs. Online Instruction Outcomes

-Exam Performance: Live vs. Online Instruction Live Instruction Exam Score In-person lecture attendance No Sig.
-Difference Online Instruction Exam Score Identical content, online delivery Randomized Controlled Trial at a Major Research University
+Exam Performance: Live vs. Online Instruction Live Instruction Exam Score In-person lecture attendance Live > Online (modest) Online Instruction Exam Score Identical content, online delivery Randomized Controlled Trial at a Major Research University

 Methods